RESEARCH SERVICES and EXPERIENCE

 PRIOR RESEARCH EXPERIENCE

-"The Processes and Politics of Ethical Becoming for the Contemporary Doula”
+(A) "The Processes and Politics of Ethical Becoming for the Contemporary Doula”

 (1) The ways in which doulas communicated about their role and their work were shifting in response to external professionalization forces (economic, social, and societal).
 However, language evoking the doulas’ roots as a social movement still echoed throughout their communication.
 Moreover, the ways in which they communicated (verbally and nonverbally) depended on with whom they were interacting.
 Doulas learned to enact this kind of strategic communication when supporting their clients, “self-authoring” (Elliott, 2012) to avoid moral dissonance and/or safeguard their own position.